Russia says fighting continues in Ukrainian incursion into Kursk region

-KYIV, Ukraine — (AP) — Russian troops are fighting Ukrainian forces in the third day of one of the largest cross-border incursions of the war, the Russian Defense Ministry said Thursday.
+KYIV, Ukraine — (AP) — Russian troops are fighting Ukrainian forces in the Kursk region in the third day of one of the largest cross-border incursions of the war, the Russian Defense Ministry said Thursday.

 “Attempts by individual units to break through deep into the territory in the Kursk direction are being suppressed,” the ministry said.